-- More trees with continuous green boulevands:

-- Full accessibility for all age and user groups (i.e. implementing Urban Realls and other accessibility standards): - Better light standards Road improvements including special treatment of intersec- Enhancing existing character with the use of design themes, Enhancing existing character with the use of design themes, and ennohment of public spaces with public art.
-Included in the list of CIPs being explored and developed throughout various cities of Kosovo, currently three of these are detailed design project proposals that have been developed and one is under construction work.
+Figure 2: CIP Ferizaj/ Urosevac These principles can be achieved through initiatives such as: Wider and safer sidewalks whose and sarer soewas; More trees with continuous green boulevards.
+Full accessibility for all age and user groups (i.e. implementing Urban Straille and other accessibility standards).
+Better light standards.
+Road improvements including special treatment of intersections.
+Enhancing existing character with the use of design themes, Enhancing existing character with the use of design themes, and enrichment of public spaces with public art included in the list of CIPs being explored and developed throughout various criss of Kosovo, currently three of these are detailed design project proposals that have been developed and one is under construction work.
 They are mostly improvement works developed in conjunction with other con-struction on the street, see pg 7